Find Trade Colleges

 17% Freshmen Loans

-The total student population at Northwest College is 1,438, which includes 687 full-time undergraduates.
+There are 1,438 students at Northwest Community College in total, 687 are full-time undergraduates.
 The school has a student-to-faculty ratio of 14 to 1.

 Roughly 17% of students at Northwest Community College take out loans to pay for college.
 The average amount of student loans is $5,693 a year.
-Northwest Community College has a 6.4% student default rate.
-This is excellent when you compare it to the national rate of 10.8%.
+The school reports a student loan default rate of 6.4% which is much lower than the average rate of 10.8%!

 The early-career average earnings of bachelor’s-degree holders from Northwest Community College is $30,483.